Exploring helical phases of matter in bosonic ladders: Renormalization Group analysis

 Our strategy to determine the phase diagram is to set an upper threshold $t^* \approx t$ and a lower threshold $\tilde \tau \approx t/1000$ to the moduli of $g$ and $h$.
 If, during the flow, any of the two coupling constants increases beyond the threshold, we consider that the system reached a strong-coupling (partially gapped) phase at a value of the flow parameter $l^*\in\mathds R$ such that $g(l^*) \text{ or }h(l^*) =t^*\in\mathds R$.
 Depending on which coupling constant is dominating, we characterize the gapped phase as being of the $g$ or $h$ kind.
-In these cases, the gap of the system can be estimated through $\Delta \sim t^*\re^{-l^*}$, as depicted in the inset of Fig. \ref{fig:RG_flow} (b) for a selection of points representing the hardcore boson system.
+In these cases, the gap of the system can be estimated through $\Delta \sim t^*\re^{-l^*}$.
 If instead, both the coupling constants drop below the lower threshold, we conclude that the system flows into the Luttinger/vortex phase.
+An example of the RG estimate of the gap is depicted in the inset of Fig. \ref{fig:RG_flow} (b) for the bare value $K_c=1$ and $K_s$ that varies between the gapped $h$-phase ($K_s<1$) and the gapless Luttinger phase ($K_s>1$), separated by the hard-core boson model with $V_\perp=0$, thus $K_c=K_s=1$.

-This strategy, however, must take into account possible divergences of the Luttinger parameters: for certain ranges of the bare Luttinger parameters, $K_s$ diverges for a finite value of the flow parameter $l$ (see Appendix \ref{App:nrg} for further detail).
+This strategy, however, must take into account possible divergences of the Luttinger parameters: for certain ranges of the bare Luttinger parameters, $K_s$ diverges for a finite value of the flow parameter $l$ (see Appendix \ref{App:nrg} for further details).
 This happens, in particular, in regions where $g$ dominates over $h$, whereas $h$ tends to flow below $\tilde \tau$.
 When such a divergence occurs, we label the resulting phase based on the dominant coupling in proximity of the divergence.
 This corresponds to lowering the upper threshold $t^*$ to a value around $0.2 t$ for most of the $g$-phase and we represented this difficulty in Fig. \ref{fig:RG_flow} (b) by shading the regions where either divergences appears or the numerical solution converges slowly.
 The divergences of the Luttinger parameters suggest that the second order RG equations may not be sufficient to rigorously determine the phase diagram and the third order contributions should be considered as well.

 Therefore, the resulting phase diagram in Fig. \ref{fig:RG_flow} (b) must be considered as a qualitative phase diagram valid for small values of the bare parameters in Eq.~\eqref{barehg}: we checked that its features are essentially stable for $V_\perp <5t$ (thus for a bare value \eqref{barehg} $h < 0.09t$).
 Above this threshold, non-physical features appear for large values of $K_s$ indicating that higher orders of the perturbation theory are not negligible in this regime.